sonakshisaxena1/Excuse-Generator/README.md

 # Excuse-Generator

+**Project Objective:**

-**Project Objective:** This is a small project that helps you generate random exuses for all the classes/ homeworks that you have bunked! ;)
+This is a small project that helps you generate random exuses for all the classes/ homeworks that you have bunked! ;)

 </br>

+**Prerequisites:**

-**Prerequisites:** Basic Knowledge in HTML, CSS, JavaScript
+Knowledge in HTML, CSS, JavaScript.